3-Axis Vs 4-Axis Vs 5-Axis Machining: Their Difference

 Improved productivity

-Limitation Of 4-Axis Machining
+Limitations of 4-Axis Machining

 What is 5-Axis Machining?

 In the world of CNC machining, 5-axis machining is the most advanced option available.
-Unlike 3-axis or 4-axis machines that move along the X, Y, and Z axes (left-right, front-back, and up-down directions), 5-axis machines have two additional rotary axes that tilt and rotate the part.
+Unlike 3-axis or 4-axis machines that move along the X, Y, and Z axes (left-right, front-back, and up-down directions ), 5-axis machines have two additional rotary axes that tilt and rotate the part.
 This allows the cutting tool to approach and enter the part from any direction you choose.

 What Can a 5-Axis CNC Do?